Skip to Content

 • Intracytoplasmic sperm injection (ICSI) — One single sperm is injected into a mature egg before being placed in the uterus.

 • In vitro fertilization (IVF) — Sperm is introduced to an egg in a laboratory to create an embryo.
-The embryo then is placed into the uterus after a few days or frozen for future transplant to the uterus.
+The embryo is then placed into the uterus after a few days or frozen for future transplant to the uterus.

 ART procedures may require the use of donor eggs or sperm for couples who can't produce their own healthy sperm or eggs, or for same-sex couples.
 Donor eggs or sperm may also be used as a preventive measure should the mother or father carry a genetic disorder that's likely to be passed down to the baby.